mimvoid/neocities-site/src/content/design/fonts/collections/monospace/index.md

 Monospace fonts are quintessential to programming and life in the terminal, where their fixed width allows text to be displayed and aligned correctly.

-Some are typewriter style fonts, great for well-formatted screenplays and the like.
+Some are typewriter style fonts, great for formatting screenplays and the like.

 ## Source Code Pro